 Create phantom allocation from sales document

-There are many modules that can allocate stock, I’d recommend reading this post !item allocation quantity does not match sum of allocated orders in microsoft dynamics gp and downloading the show allocations script to see just how many places an inventory allocation can occur.
+There are many modules that can allocate stock, I’d recommend reading this post item allocation quantity does not match sum of allocated orders in microsoft dynamics gp and downloading the show allocations script from there, to see just how many places an inventory allocation can occur.

 A new sales order is created, enter an item code for the first item, it needs to be an item that has available inventory.
 Use the scrolling grid window on SOP entry.
 Tabbing off item number field to the quantity field, check the database to see what is happening.
 The database shows that the sales order row is not yet inserted in the sales order table.
 It also shows nothing is allocated in inventory for this item.